ZEM-Kamel/Appointify/README.md

    - Enhanced search algorithms
    - Custom notification sounds

-## Contributing

-We welcome contributions!
-Please follow these steps:
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit changes: `git commit -m "Add your feature"`
-4. Push to the branch: `git push origin feature/your-feature`
-5. Open a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact

-For any questions or support, please reach out to:
-- Email: your-email@example.com
-- LinkedIn: [Your LinkedIn Profile]